HIT2GAP-EU-PROJECT/Modules-Documentation/modules-data-exchange.md

 In parallel, the openBMS administrator is in charge of defining a profile for the module developer, based on the information provided by the latter.
 This information are :
 - provide the developer with an identifier
-- assign him a scope [role, sites] so that the module can have an access to the data he needs on the different sites, absed on its role.
+- assign him a scope [role, sites] so that the module can have an access to the data he needs on the different sites, based on its role.
-Depending on the whether the module is runnig in a scheduled mode or on-demand, a certificate will be generated for the module.
+Depending on the whether the module is running in a scheduled mode or on-demand, a certificate will be generated for the module.

 ## Get data from openBMS

 Data are obtained using ```GET``` operations on the different APIs describing sites and measures.
-Data are structured in a hierarchical mode, and spearated in the following categories
+Data are structured in a hierarchical mode, and separated in the following categories

 ### Building description